Inside the Crypto World's Biggest Scandals - Coindoo

 Coinone Margin Trading

 Margin trading is not the most recommended trading practice, especially in a volatile financial field like cryptocurrency.
-Coinone was one of those few exchanges to offer margin trading for Bitcoin, which at first seemed like a good idea to incorporate this advanced trading tool for professional trading.
+Coinone was one of those few crypto companies or exchanges to offer margin trading for Bitcoin, which at first seemed like a good idea to incorporate this advanced trading tool for professional trading.

 India’s Involvement in Bitcoin Scam